 - Behave in a manner that does not bring the University into disrepute.

 - Respect the rights and property of others both on and off campus.

 - Ensure their own health and safety and that of those around them.

 - Seek to positively engage with the University and the wider community.

 - Actively contribute to their learning by attending classes, meeting their obligations and course requirements.

 We want our students to feel welcome and safe at UC and encourage you to seek support about anything that may be troubling you.
 Find out how to raise a concern, complaint, or grievance, or contact the Student Care team or UCSA for advice about your options and University processes.

-If you are at any stage unhappy with a university process or decision, it is important for you as an international student to follow University processes and talk with the Student Care team or UCSA.
+New Zealand government has a particular set of expectations and standards in place for universities, which are outlined in The Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021.
+If you are at any stage unhappy with a university process or decision, it is important for you follow University processes and talk with the Student Care team or UCSA first.
 If, after following those processes, you are still unhappy, you can pursue an external complaint through NZQA.